 What Can Students Accomplish in the International Community with an MPA Degree?

-Earning an MPA degree prepares students for a career as a public service leader.
+Earning an online MPA degree prepares students for a career as a public service leader.
 By focusing their studies on international relations, students will be able to apply core leadership skills to global concepts such as intercultural communication, economic development, international law, and conflict resolution.

 The skills that students develop in the international relations focus area will prepare them for careers in areas such as: